tasmota/docs/docs/Upgrading.md

 Until now several versions of Tasmota have been released starting with the C version Sonoff-MQTT-OTA followed by Sonoff-MQTT-OTA-Arduino, Sonoff-Tasmota and ultimately **Tasmota**.

 Intermediate upgrade steps might be needed to migrate from an older firmware version to the latest.
-The following table lists all relevant firmware versions and a direct link to their minimal build.
-Remember that you **must take each individual step** between the device firmeware version and the latest available.
+Remember that you **must take each individual step** between the device firmware version and the latest available.
+Do not install only the tasmota-minimal.bin but upgrade to full, working tasmota.bin firmware.
+You can find all the required binaries in [Tasmota Releases](https://github.com/arendst/Tasmota/releases)

 As a safeguard perform "Backup Configuration" before installing a new version.
 If settings are lost "Restore Configuration" should bring them back.